Foolock/routing_QKD/baseline/readme.md

-### problem 3.25
+### progress 3/25/11:00PM

+- There are bugs in stage2() global.
+Path witih all unvisited edges are still skipped.

-- There is an issue(bug) in stage2() where we are finding shortest paths among A, B, T. Because A and T, T and B are closer to A and B, so paths between A, T and T, B will be constructed first, making it less possible for constructing paths between A, B.
+- There is an issue in stage2() where we are finding shortest paths among A, B, T. Because A and T, T and B are closer to A and B, so paths between A, T and T, B will be constructed first, making it less possible for constructing paths between A, B.

 - Also, when there is a tie in shortest path, we need to "randomly" select one, where I am always choosing paths between A, T because paths between A, T is the first to enter global path pool.

+### progress 3/25/11:08PM

+- Bug fixed.
+- Issue still exists.
+For "random choosing", I am always choose the 1st shortest path I get.
+So if paths bewteen A, T are the first to enter path pool, they have a high chance to get constructed.